-We do this by:
+12.5 We do this by.

-Filtering and monitoring system: How this meets the monitoring standards: Our named person for the responsibility in managing The DSL oversees: our filtering and monitoring systems is Mark Strong.
-Filtering and monitoring reports Safeguarding concerns Checks to filtering and monitoring systems We review our filtering and monitoring provision.
-Dates for review: Termly 2023-2024 Our filtering system blocks harmful and inappropriate We do this by: content, without unreasonably impacting teaching and learning.
-Our filtering system is a member of Internet Watch Foundation (IWF) They are signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) They block access to illegal content including child sexual abuse material (CSAM) All Staff will report if: they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material Our school's monitoring strategies meet our We do this by: safeguarding needs.
-The monitoring system reviews user activity on school and college devices effectively.
+Filtering and monitoring system: How this meets the monitoring standards: Our named person for the responsibility in managing our filtering and monitoring systems is Lisa Smith.
+The DSL oversees: We review our filtering and monitoring provision.
+Dates for review: Termly 2024-2025 Our filtering system blocks harmful and inappropriate content, without unreasonably impacting teaching and learning.
+Our filtering system is a member of Internet Watch Foundation (IWF) They are signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) They block access to illegal content including child sexual abuse material (CSAM) All Staff will report when: they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material Our school's monitoring strategies meet our safeguarding needs.
+We do this by: The monitoring system reviews user activity on school and college devices effectively.
 This allows us to take prompt action; and the response recorded on CPOMs.